Loki4j Logback

 HTTP settings

-Loki4j uses Java HTTP client by default.
+Loki4j uses standard Java HTTP client by default.
 If you want to switch to Apache HTTP client, please see this page.
-HTTP settings are the same for both Java And Apache clients:
+Below are the HTTP settings same for both Java and Apache clients:

 SettingDefaultDescription